textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

         'save' => false, // Should use 'true' in real code );

-    // bouncer() checks CRSF tokens and if the step is permitted.
+    // bouncer() checks CSRF tokens and if the step is permitted.
     // If not, the default 'list' step is used. if (!$stp or !bouncer($stp, $available_steps)) {
         $stp = 'list';